isaacbernat/2pddl42ppl/README.md

 - Player 2 controls the other paddle using A and B buttons, the top-most to move the paddle up, the other down.
 - The goal is to keep the ball bouncing on the paddles for as long as possible.
 - You can try it on a [Thumby emulator here](https://code.thumby.us/)

+## Why?
+I wanted to show it's possible to have real-time multiplayer games under the restrictions of a simple handheld console.

+I remember as a kid I watched my older brother play on a GameBoy over his shoulder.
+We only had one console, but multiplayer games required two (plus a Game Link Cable).
+Consoles connected to a tv display usually have 2+ independent controllers.
+But computers with a single keyboard already allowed multiple players!
+They have many keys, but pressing more than 3 keys at once wasn't supported (a meta-strategy could be to press many keys at once to lock the keyboard and prevent your opponent from doing anything (e.g. moving away from a bomb in Bomberman)).
+Not as challenging as just having a D-pad and 2 buttons, but enough to push me in that direction.